utilyre/barbecue.nvim/README.md

       return ""
     end,

+    ---`auto` uses your current colorscheme's theme or generates a theme based on it
-    ---theme to be used which should be located under `barbecue.theme` module
+    ---`string` is the theme name to be used (theme should be located under `barbecue.theme` module)
-    ---`auto` defaults to your current colorscheme
+    ---`barbecue.Theme` is a table that overrides the `auto` theme detection/generation
     ---@type "auto"|string|barbecue.Theme
     theme = "auto",